The ScreenSafe COVID 19 Health and Safety Standard and Protocols.*

 As it is not possible to wear masks whilst on screen we should still be allowed to film talent as per guidelines around each level, but please note this is also subject to all other control measures around hygiene and non-contact as per each Level of the guidelines.

 It is now mandatory for any business or service to display the QR code for the tracing app at all entry points.
-Businesses have till Wednesday 19th August to comply.
 Download your posters here.

 ScreenSafe COVID 19 Health and Safety Protocols Addendum – Level 1 Guidance Updated 9 June 2020